 Yes.
 Please refer to the Clerk-Recorder's Fee Schedule.

 When and where is this service offered?

-This service is available anytime throughout the year by mail, email, fax, or in-person at the Clerk-Recorder Office in San Luis Obispo during regular business hours except during County observed holidays.
+This service is available anytime throughout the year by mail, email, fax, or in-person at the Clerk-Recorder Office in San Luis Obispo during our transaction hours except during County observed holidays.

 Location, directions and hours of operation

 Click on location name to show hours of operation, directions and phone information